 Near Silver City in Catron County, New Mexico — The American Mountains (Southwest)

-Topics.
-This historical marker is listed in these topic lists: Education • Environment • Horticulture & Forestry • Parks & Recreational Areas.
-A significant historical year for this entry is 1887.
+Topics and series.
+This historical marker and monument is listed in these topic lists: Anthropology & Archaeology • Architecture • Native Americans • Parks & Recreational Areas.
+In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt series list.
+A significant historical year for this entry is 1907.

 Also see . . .